Sr-Kaio/Datapacker-plus-plus/README.md

 An program that let's you easily create minecraft datapacks,

 # More about
-Datapacker, let's you easily create minecraft datapacks, using the [LUA programming language](https://www.lua.org/)
+Datapacker, let's you easily create minecraft datapacks.

 # Why use Datapacker++
 It offers or will offer: